PENN TREATY SSD STATEMENT ON COVID-19 HEALTH CRISIS

 APPLYING WITH A FISCAL PARTNER

-If you are a private organization you must seek an established non-profit as a co-sponsor for your Grant or Sponsorship Request.
+If you are a private organization you are strongly urged seek an established non-profit as a co-sponsor for your Grant or Sponsorship Request.

 This partnership insures that you are not taxed on the award by the IRS.